Search

 Deep learning for face detection

-Deep learning is a form of machine learning that enables computers to learn from experience and understand the world in terms of a hierarchy of concepts.
-According to the dictionary, Deep learning is an artificial intelligence (AI) function that imitates the workings of the human brain in processing data and creating patterns for use in decision-making.
+Deep learning is a subset of machine learning that enables computers to learn from experience and understand the world in terms of a hierarchy of concepts.
+According to the dictionary, it is an artificial intelligence (AI) function that imitates the workings of the human brain in processing data and creating patterns for use in decision-making.

 Hence, Deep learning is a sector of machine learning methods based on artificial neural networks with representation learning.
 Because the computer gathers knowledge from experience, there is no human needed to operate the computer and specify the knowledge needed by the computer.
 The hierarchy of concepts allows the computer to autonomously learn complicated concepts by building them out of simpler ones.
 Therefore, a graph of these hierarchies would be many layers deep (hence the name deep neural network).